Lysxia/gradual-eff-paper/src/Core.lagda.md

 Here, we make them effect polymorphic, which leads to simpler operational semantics.
 An alternative is to give them only the empty effect `ε`.
 Values would then always be wrapped with the subsumption rule.
+\lyx{remember to compile with newer version of agda}

 ```
     `_ : ∀ {Γ E A}